Get the App

 How important are away rotations for matching neurosurgery?

-Away rotations are crucial for neurosurgery.
-Most successful applicants complete 2-4 away rotations, and many programs preferentially rank candidates they've worked with.
+Away rotations are crucial.
+Most successful applicants complete 2–4, and many programs preferentially rank candidates they've worked with.
 These rotations serve as extended interviews.

 Can IMGs realistically match neurosurgery?

-IMGs face significant challenges with only a 1.7% match rate.
-Success typically requires exceptional scores (Step 2 CK 270+), extensive US research experience, and strong program connections.
-Most IMGs should have realistic backup plans.
+IMGs face extremely challenging odds.
+Success typically requires exceptional scores (Step 2 CK 270+), extensive U.S. research experience, and strong program connections.
+Most IMGs should have a realistic backup specialty in mind.

 What research topics are most valuable for neurosurgery applications?

-Clinical research directly related to neurosurgical conditions carries the most weight.
-Topics like brain tumor biology, spinal fusion outcomes, or traumatic brain injury management are particularly relevant.
-Basic science research is valuable but clinical applications strengthen your profile.
+Clinical research directly related to neurosurgical conditions carries the most weight — brain tumor biology, spinal fusion outcomes, traumatic brain injury management.
+Basic science is valuable, but clinical applications strengthen your profile.

 How long should I spend on research before applying?